 Touran Wildlife Refuge

 Iranian Africa is the title given to Iran’s largest protected area in the desert village of Qala-e Bala.
 Khartouran National Park, known as the Turan Wildlife Gate, covers an area of nearly 147,000 hectares and is home to many species of animals, including birds, mammals, reptiles, and amphibians.
 After Serengeti National Park in Tanzania, it is the largest habitat for animals and the most famous animals in this area are the Persian deer, Jabir (a variety of tropical gazelles), the Persian zebra, the Asian cheetah, the black-eared, and the Pallas cat.
 Mentioned catfish, plain cat, striped hyena, red fox, fox king, yellow jackal, and other mammal species.
 The Khartouran Protected Area was recognized as one of Iran’s environmental protected areas in 1351, and in addition to being part of the UNESCO International Security Assistance Force in 1976, it was declared a wildlife sanctuary in Iran.
-It should be noted that Turan National Park had more than 2000 species of animals in 1977, but in 1389 it was reduced to 149, and now it reaches 250 species.
+It should be noted that Turan National Park is considered among the significant biosphere reserves with more than 2000 species of animals in 1977, however in 2009 it was reduced to 149, and now it has declined to 250 species.
 Turan National Park can be considered as the richest habitat of cheetahs.
 Iran noted that with the efforts of environmentalists in the province, the population of various species of this ecosystem is increasing and Turan National Park is the only habitat in Iran, whose ecological pyramid is complete.

 Tandooreh National Park and Protected Area